cakephp/docs/en/core-libraries/events.rst

 ==========

-Events are a great way of separating concerns in your application and make classes both cohesive and decoupled from each other, nevertheless using events is not the solution to all problems.
-Most applications actually won't need this feature at all, we recommend looking into other options when it comes to implementing callbacks such as using behaviors, components or helpers.
+Events are a great way of separating concerns in your application and make classes both cohesive and decoupled from each other.
+Events can be utilized to de-couple application code and make extensible plugins.

-Keep in mind that with great power comes great responsibility, decoupling your classes this way also means that you need to perform more and better integration testing on your code.
-Abusing this tool won't make your apps have a better architecture, quite the opposite, it will make the code harder to read.
-Whereas in contrast, if you use it wisely, only for the stuff your really need, it will make you code easier to work with, test and integrate.
+Keep in mind that with great power comes great responsibility.
+Using too many events can make debugging harder and require additional integration testing.

 Additional Reading
 ==================